 The trail starts off with a bang at the Wolfe Ranch.
 The historic homestead building is just a short walk from the parking lot (we’re talking a couple hundred feet).

-In 1898 the Civil War Veteran John Wesley Wolfe left Ohio in search of
+In 1898 the Civil War Veteran John Wesley Wolfe left Ohio in search of drier climate.
+With his oldest son at his side the two settled this 100+ acre property along Salt Wash.

 Today you can get a glimpse of what life was like over 100 years ago.
 The one-room humble dwelling and its root cellar are remarkably well preserved.
 While you can’t walk in the structure you can easily have a look inside and walk about the surrounding area.

 As you continue down the well-maintained trail you’ll cross the Salt Wash bridge.
-The Delicate Arch Trail continues straight but
+The Delicate Arch Trail continues straight but be sure to hang a left and check out some really well-preserved petroglyphs.

 At just 0.2 miles you’ll reach the rock wall and get up close and personal with the petroglyphs.
 Continue east along the wall and you’ll be rejoined with the main trail in about a tenth of a mile.